 In addition to school and tutoring, I enjoying playing sports, rock climbing, listening to and playing music, photography, and travel.

-Georgia Institute of Technology-Main Campus - BS, Biomedical Engineering
+Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelor of Science, Biomedical Engineering

 10th Grade Math